The digitization journey in mining

 Great ideas and innovative solutions can have tremendous monetary value.
 A small number of organizations are looking ahead to new business models that will create additional value through knowledge-sharing with suppliers, clients, partners, and communities.

-Addressing digitization in mining by increasing the use of data is a great start.
+Addressing digitalization in mining by increasing the use of data is a great start.
 It will lead to promising improvements, but they may not be enough to make a long-term difference in the industry.
-To make mining sustainable, digitization needs ultimately to lead to a step change in mining technologies—both equipment and processes—or in the business models these help create with clients, communities, partners.
+To make mining sustainable, digitalization needs ultimately to lead to a step change in mining technologies—both equipment and processes—or in the business models these help create with clients, communities, partners.